How to Find and Measure Product-Market Fit

 For instance, you can go for community engagement methods via social media.
 You may start an Instagram page introducing your product and send direct messages or surveys to test product-market fit.
 But will this method give solid results?
 To be fair, such findings might not be comprehensive enough to draw full-scale conclusions.

 Similarly, you can opt for running paid ads on Facebook or other social media relevant to your audience.
 Utilizing tools like the Facebook Ads Library can help you monitor and analyze the performance of these ads.
 If people are interested in the ads, you may use the number of clicks to see whether there's demand for the product.
+There's a chance you decide to involve an external specialist to help you with this one, and that's fine, but you will have to share your Facebook page access with them.
 Yet mind that this method might not provide the full panorama of user intent.
 Remember that some of these may be clicks by mistake or out of curiosity.
 So, again, if you opt for only this tactic, it may not be enough to determine what is product market fit for you.

 Therefore, for spot-on results, we'd definitely recommend using the 5-step method of how to find product-market fit described earlier instead of these pre-product-market fit tactics.
 You have to launch a product with real users to know for sure if you have PMF.
 It'll give a more precise overview that'll allow for making data-backed decisions and safeguard you from project budget drain.